harshitpaunikar1/Project-1/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to check whether the outputs make practical sense to a normal decision maker so the final result looked a bit more complete.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
 - Deliverable: Ended the day with validation notes in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2022-04-07 - Day 9: Recommendation check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write clear recommendations based on the strongest scenarios so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with recommendation summary in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.